"""Utility functions for site analysis.

 for i, (centre_idx, required) in enumerate(zip(centre_atoms, required_coord)):

-neighbor_indices = [idx for idx, _ in neighbors]
+complete_environments[centre_idx] = [idx for idx, _ in within_cutoff]

 return complete_environments